cocodrilodog/tools-core/README.md

 ## `CompositeObject`

-Base class to create `System.Object`s that use the `[SerializeReference]` attribute.
+Base class to create `System.Object`s that use the `[SerializeReference]` attribute and that need to be polymorphic.
 This class is suitable for creating composite structures like the one shown below, hence the name `CompositeObject`.

 > **For more details:**
 > <br/>